Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 It can vary based on the company, but the process is usually:

-In reality, the most difficult part is the technical interview, as they’ll ask you about AI, and also about data structures and algorithms, which most self taught AI Engineers don’t really focus on too much.
+In reality, the most difficult part is the technical interview, as they’ll ask you about AI, and also about data structures and algorithms.
+However, with hands-on experience, you’ll be learning these things as you go.

 So check out our ML + AI Engineering career path now to go from absolutely zero experience to getting hired.

-If you can only manage 1-10 hours a week, you can still start get hired in this career within 12 months, and even quicker if you can spend a few more hours.
+If you can only manage 1-10 hours a week with diligent study and dedicated practice, you can still get hired in this career within 12 months, and even quicker if you can spend a few more hours.

 What do you have to lose?
 Get started now!